ponderworthy/MultiJACK/README.md

 3. The next planned step is to automate the setup of the above, using the Python library jpctrl created for the Box of No Return, summarized [here.](http://lsn.ponderworthy.com)

+4. All glory to the Spirit, the Helper of the Son of God!

-4. And don't forget to have fun!
+5. And don't forget to have fun!

 Jonathan E. Brickman
 jeb@ponderworthy.com